Skip to content

 Create an XMTP agent

-Create an XMTP agent that can use the signing capabilities provided by a signer.
+Create an XMTP agent that can use the signing capabilities provided by the signer.
 This signer links the agent to the appropriate EOA or SCW.

 Create an EOA signer